Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-The information on a pack of ‘*Salmon pasta*’ is shown in the table.
+The information on a pack of '*Salmon pasta*' is shown in the table.

 ![the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2/section-1-question-17-00.png](/assets/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2/section-1-question-17-00.png "the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2/section-1-question-17-00.png")

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>The information on a pack of ‘*Salmon pasta*’ is shown in the table.
+<pre class='language-latex'><code class='language-latex'>The information on a pack of '*Salmon pasta*' is shown in the table.
 <emptyline>
 %image%
 </code></pre>